tannewt/wa-law.org/site/org/futurewise/README.md

 ### [HB 2269](/bill/2025-26/hb/2269/) - Middle housing/uninc. areas 👍1
 * 👍💵 Bryce Yadon

+### [HB 2307](/bill/2025-26/hb/2307/) - Modifying the time component of various definitions for purposes of commute trip reduction. 👍1

 ### [HB 2316](/bill/2025-26/hb/2316/) - Concerning land use development when vegetation associated with shrubsteppe is present in the urban growth areas.  👎1
 * 👎💵 Bryce Yadon